alina2204/contrastive_SSL_ship_detection/README.md

 ﻿# Contrastive Self-supervised Learning for ship detection in Sentinel 2 images

 This work allow to perform ship detection using self-supervised learning (SSL).
 A Sentinel-2 dataset for ship detection is provided.
-Check our article for more details : [link!!]
+Check our article for more details

 ## Environment
 ### Install requirements